|The skyline of downtown Pretoria.|

-The return drive from Pretoria to Marloth Park took us a little over four hours with one pit stop along the way.
-In part, we traveled an alternate route which didn’t require more driving time but included stunning scenery along the way.
+The return drive from Pretoria to Marloth Park took us a little over four hours, with one pit stop along the way.
+In part, we traveled an alternate route that didn’t require more driving time but included stunning scenery along the way.
 We’d never driven this route in the past.

 This morning the sightings have been sparse; mom and four baby warthogs who have grown since we saw them only days ago and a few others, none of whom we know.
-I’m certain that by this evening more will appear.
+I’m confident that by this evening, more will appear.